Signature Service Days

-Jumpstart 2 G.I.V.E. a partnership between the offices of Student Community Service and New Student Programs.
-It is part of the Prowl activities planned for freshmen and transfer students during their first weekend on campus, this year it will be Aug.
-17, 2013.
+Jumpstart 2 G.I.V.E. is a partnership between the offices of Student Community Service and New Student Programs.
+It is part of the Prowl activities planned for freshmen and transfer students on the Saturday during move in weekend in August each year.

 Participants choose between some 25 service opportunities in Charleston, the surrounding area or right here on campus.
 Projects range from fundraisers and work for local non-profit organizations to "community aid" trips to nearby towns.
 Other opportunities involve interacting with local youth as well as work to benefit seniors, veterans and those who are victims of natural disasters and other unfortunate circumstances.